What 5W-20 oil means

 Viscosity grade · 5W-20

-5W-20 is a multi-grade oil that flows like a 5-weight when cold and protects like a 20-weight at operating temperature.
-Its low hot viscosity reduces internal drag for better fuel economy, which is why it is specified for many modern gasoline engines — use it only where the owner's manual calls for it.
+5W-20 is a multi-grade oil that meets the SAE 5W low-temperature limits and the SAE 20 hot-viscosity category.
+Its low hot category can reduce internal drag, which is why it is specified for many modern gasoline engines — use it only where the owner's manual calls for it.

 Grade anatomy